Summer’s coming but getting beach-ready can be tough because sometimes the excess fat is hard to shift.

 Vinegar can go on lots of foods and it’s great for your heart, great for blood sugar control and also for fat burning.
 As well as the traditional way to consume vinegar, some people dilute apple cider vinegar and drink it, or add undiluted vinegar to dressings.

-It seems like a no brainer to cut fat out of your diet if you want to lose weight, but there’s such a thing as good fats and bad fats.
+It seems like a no-brainer to cut fat out of your diet if you want to lose weight, but there’s such a thing as good fats and bad fats.
 If you want confirmation of this, just look at the health benefits of the Mediterranean diet.
 It’s always a good idea to avoid trans fats commonly found in processed foods, but coconut, avocado and olive oils are all beneficial to your diet.

-Drop the alcohol and soft drinks
+Drop the Alcohol and Soft Drinks

 You have no idea how many calories are in soft drinks, which is why it’s a good idea to cut them out completely.
-Also, there are a lot of hidden calories in alcohol, which is where many people exceed their desired calorie intake.
+Also, there are a lot of hidden calories in alcohol, which is why many people exceed their desired calorie intake.
 Good options that could serve as replacements include green tea or water.

-Swap out the refined carbs
+Swap out the Refined Carbs

 One of the biggest ways we take in calories is through refined carbs such as white bread and processed foods, which are low in nutrients and will be converted into glucose far too quickly.
 Instead of just cutting things out of your diet, swap them for whole grain equivalents like barley, oats and whole wheat.

-Cardio is definitely a good way to burn fat, as well as improving your heart and lung health.
+Cardio is definitely a good way to burn fat, as well as improve your heart and lung health.
 If you’re not used to getting your sweat on, then start off with a shorter exercise time with the aim to build it up to a recommended 20-40 minutes per day.
 Jogging, cycling or one of our classes are all great options.

-Grab a coffee or two
+Grab a Coffee or Two

 Grab any supplement that promises to burn fat and chances are you’ll find caffeine.
-The reason for this is that it speeds up the metabolism and promotes fatty-acid breakdown.
+The reason for this is that it speeds up the metabolism and promotes fatty acid breakdown.
 It’s a good idea to drink your coffee black, or at least leave out the sugar and cream so that you don’t increase the overall calories.

-Obviously, you don’t want bacteria in every aspect of your life, but in some places it can be beneficial.
+Obviously, you don’t want bacteria in every aspect of your life, but in some places, it can be beneficial.
 Probiotics are good bacteria that live in your digestive tract and keep you in good shape in areas from immunity to mental health.
 Not only that, but they’re great at fat burning too so they’re a good bet.
 You can find a range of probiotic yoghurts at the supermarket.

 Iron is vital for the proper functioning of your body, and deficiency may make your thyroid gland work harder, which may in turn mean you have problems with your metabolism.
 With sufficient iron, you can expect less fatigue and higher energy levels.
 Iron can be found in seafood, vegetables and fruits.

 If you fast intermittently, you cycle between fasting and eating.
-There are many ways to try this, such as eating every other day, or eating only in specific hours of the day.
+There are many ways to try this, such as eating every other day or eating only in specific hours of the day.
 Many people swear by it when it comes to fat loss.